pepdb/pepdb/README.md

 This is the code behind http://pepdb.zbh.uni-hamburg.de

-### (Overview)[#overview]
+### Overview

 You can use pepDB to store and analyse NGS peptide datasets.
-You'll have access to various browsing and search functions like
+Additionally you'll have access to various browsing and search functions.

 In order to get this running on your own linux system you'll need: